seannns/uni-notes/IFB103/Design Presentation.md

 There are several ways someone might use Cuppa, and for several unique purposes.

-Consider the opportunity presented earlier - a young cit
+Consider the opportunity presented earlier - this user wants to end their reliance on instant coffee, and finally have a chance at social interaction after COVID lockdowns.

 ### Prototype review and feedback, discussing how you implemented change iteratively in your app.
 (LUCAS)